arunnc/ArunSampleDBApplication/README.md

 - Use Postman or Chrome plugin - Advanced Rest Client to test the below urls

- - Please make sure to pass the below in Request Headers:
+ - Please make sure to pass the below in Request Headers for all the requests:
    ```
-   *Request Headers*
+   Request Headers
    Content-Type: application/json
    ```

  - POST http://localhost:8765/customers/createOrUpdate
    ```
-   *Request Body*
+   Request Body
    {"id": "3", "name": "Tharak Nallan", "age": "8",
 "belongsToRegion": {"name": "Madurai"}}
    ```